encoredev/encore/docs/deploy/neon.md

 title: Use Neon Postgres
 ---

-You can configure Encore to provision a Neon Postgres database instead of the default offering for any Cloud.
 [Neon](https://neon.tech/) is a serverless database provider that offers a fully managed and autoscalable Postgres database.

+You can configure Encore to provision a Neon Postgres database instead of the default offering for all supported cloud providers.

 ## Connect your Neon account
 To start using Neon with Encore, you need to add your Neon API key to your Encore application.
 You can sign up for